sandmanns/CopyDetective/README.md

 ## Running CopyDetective

 CopyDetective is available as a shiny GUI.
+You can run CopyDetective either by RStudio or by using `shiny::runApp()` in an R console.
 On the left, there are two tabs available for analysis:

 - *Perform analysis*: actual CNV calling is performed